Paula Jai Parker: Career

 In 1995, Parker made her film debut in the F. Gary Gray urban comedy Friday.
 In the same year, she earned a Cable ACE Award for her role in the HBO anthology presentation, Cosmic Slop.
 Later that year, Parker returned to television in the WB sitcom, The Wayans Bros. opposite Shawn and Marlon Wayans.
 Throughout the 1990s, she appeared in several short-lived shows, including CBS sitcom The Weird Al Show (1997), and David E. Kelley's ABC comedy-drama, Snoops (1999).

 During the 1990s, Parker had supporting roles in a number of films.
-She has appeared in the 1995 horror anthology Tales from the Hood, Spike Lee's Million Man March drama Get on the Bus (1996), the urban comedy Sprung (1997), Jada Pinkett Smith starring romantic comedy Woo (1997), the Frankie Lymon biography, Why Do Fools Fall in Love (1998).
+She has appeared in the 1995 horror anthology Tales from the Hood, Spike Lee's Million Man March drama Get on the Bus (1996), the urban comedy Sprung (1997), the Jada Pinkett Smith starring romantic comedy Woo (1997), and the Frankie Lymon biography, Why Do Fools Fall in Love (1998).
 In the early 2000s, Parker co-starred in 30 Years to Life, High Crimes, Phone Booth, and My Baby's Daddy.
-In 2004, she played the lesbian woman in the LGBT comedy-drama, She Hate Me, and appeared as Ruth Brown in biographical film Ray.
+In 2004, she played a role in the comedy-drama, She Hate Me, and appeared as Ruth Brown in biographical film Ray.
 Her breakthrough was in the 2005 independent drama Hustle & Flow starring Terrence Howard.
 She later was cast opposite Howard in musical film Idlewild (2006).

 From 2001 to 2005, Parker voiced the matriarch Trudy Proud in the Disney Channel animated comedy series, The Proud Family and its 2005 film The Proud Family Movie.
-She also played the role of Billie Holiday on the episode of Touched by an Angel in 2000, and later guest starred on The Shield, CSI: Crime Scene Investigation, My Name Is Earl, and The Mentalist.
+She also played the iutstanding role of Billie Holiday on the episode of Touched by an Angel in 2000, and later guest-starred on The Shield, CSI: Crime Scene Investigation, My Name Is Earl, and The Mentalist.
 She co-starred in the 2007 thriller film Cover starring Aunjanue Ellis, and in later years worked in low-profile independent movies.

-From 2013 to 2014, Parker had the recurring role in the HBO series, True Blood during show' seventh and final season.
+From 2013 to 2014, Parker had a recurring role in the HBO series True Blood during the show's seventh and final season.
 In 2014, she was cast as one of five leads on the TV One reality series, Hollywood Divas.
-In 2015, Parker was cast in the recurring roles on the Amazon drama Hand of God, and Freeform series, Recovery Road.
-In August 2016, she released an extended play entitled "Paula Jai & Friends", which featured the single "Going Down".
+In 2015, Parker was cast in the recurring roles on the Amazon drama Hand of God, as well as Freeform series, Recovery Road.
+In August 2016, she released an extended play album entitled "Paula Jai & Friends", which featured the single "Going Down".